wizo06/japanese/docs/grammar/fundamentals/inflection.md

 In Japanese, if we want to express negative, past-tense, negative past-tense, conditional, causative, receptive, etc, **we simply have to inflect the engine**.
 Inflection means changing part of a word (usually the ending) to express a grammatical function or attribute.
 For example, in English, the verb "see" can inflect into "saw", "sees", "seen" to express present/past and singular/plural, etc. In Japanese, verbs (and words in general) don't express singular/plural, but they can express a lot more than English verbs can.

 For now, we will only learn four basic inflections: negative, past-tense, negative past-tense, and the so-called "te-form".

+!!! tip
+    These conjugations might seem very daunting at first, but once you get used to them, it's really not that hard to memorize.
+Just practice a lot with whichever method you prefer (flashcard, listening a lot, reading a lot, etc).

 ### Negative